Applied Metaphors: Learning TRIZ, Complexity, Data/Stats/ML using Metaphors

 tm_compass(position = c("right", "top")) +

-tm_scale_bar(position = "left") +
+tm_scalebar(position = "left") +

-tmap_style(style = "classic")
+tmap_style(style = "white")

 # Try other map styles